kaifishr/SciFormer/README.md

-# Transformer
-# SciFormer
+# **SciFormer**

-Minimal multi-head self-attention transformer architecture implemented in PyTorch.
-Probably useful for rapid prototyping and education purposes.
+Minimal multi-head self-attention transformer architecture with experimental features implemented in PyTorch.
+Probably useful for rapid prototyping and educational purposes.

 # Transformer Network

 ## Self-attention

-At its core, the self-attention (SA) mechanism is a sequence-to-sequence operation.
+The self-attention mechanism is the fundamental operations of transformer neural networks.
+At its core, the self-attention mechanism is a sequence-to-sequence operation.

 As an aside, self-attention is probably the critical component that allow transformer architecture to demonstrate the ability of "in-context" learning during inference.
 This means that transformer neural networks learn from the activations at runtime without having to update their weights.
 Aside end.